 If you are planning to immigrate and settle in Calgary, here’s everything you need to know about this beautiful city.

+Moving to Calgary is reasonable money-wise.
 The economy of Calgary has rebounded since the recession, and is steadily growing since the 7% growth in 2017.
 Alberta has a big share of the oil industry in Canada, second only to Saudi Arabia’s reserves, making it one of the wealthiest cities of the country.
 The job opportunities are largely focused on agriculture, petroleum industry and tourism.
 In fact, most petroleum industries of Canada have their headquarters in the city.
 Calgary has a very business-friendly environment that’s ideal for budding entrepreneurs, and also offers good investment opportunities for businessmen.

 Although the highest paying jobs in Calgary are related to its oil industry, many other areas such as universities, schools and government sectors offer reasonable salaries to employees.
 There has been an increase in manufacturing and construction jobs as of 2018 as well.
 Calgary maintains high standards of healthcare and the public finances are quite healthy too.